Complete The First Column Of The Table

 • Consistency: Use the same methodology consistently across all tables in your database or data system.

-• Uniqueness: Ensure that the values in the first column are truly unique for each row.
+• Uniqueness: see to it that the values in the first column are truly unique for each row.

 • Immutability: Ideally, the values in the first column should not change over time.
 If changes are necessary, carefully consider the implications for data integrity and relationships.